shayzimm/T3A2-A-Full-Stack-Project-Part-A-/README.md

 User stories are essential to understanding the features from the end user's perspective.
 Each story focuses on a specific feature or requirement of the app.

-### Sample User Stories

-- **As a user, I want to register and log in to the application so that I can access personalized features.**
-- **As a user, I want to view available tiny homes so that I can decide which one to book.**
-- **As an admin, I want to manage property listings so that I can update, add, or delete properties.**

-*The full list of user stories with detailed acceptance criteria can be included here.*
+*The full list of user stories with detailed acceptance criteria included here.*

 ---